 TRDI designed the Workhorse II ADCP to use a Windows® compatible computer.
-The computer controls the ADCP and displays its data, usually through our Velocity, VmDas, or WinRiver II programs.
-For testing, TRDI provides TRDI Toolz and for system configuration for deployments, use Workhorse II Plan.
+The computer controls the ADCP and displays its data, usually through our WinADCP, VmDas, or WinRiver II programs.
+For testing, TRDI provides TRDI Toolz and for system configuration for deployments, use PlanADCP for WH systems and Workhorse II Plan for WHII systems.